 external-ip - Specify the external address as the IP address of an external or optional interface.
+In Fireware v12.2.1 or higher, you specify the IP address of a loopback interface.

 ext-address is the alias name or IP address of the external or optional interface.